-The Biosecurity Regulation 2016 prescribes procedures and management techniques that you must follow when storing and moving animal manure from a property within a fire ant biosecurity zone.
+The Biosecurity Regulation 2016 prescribes management methods you must follow when storing and moving animal manure from a property within a fire ant biosecurity zone.

-- the material is moved directly to a waste facility (zone restrictions apply)
+- transport material from zone 2 directly to a waste facility in zone 2 only

-If you are unable to comply with these conditions then you must request a biosecurity instrument permit from an inspector.
+If you are unable to comply with these conditions then you must request a biosecurity instrument permit from a program inspector.